 We deny, due to God’s faithfulness to His covenant, in which He proclaimed, after the Flood, that He would sustain the cycles on which terrestrial life depends for as long as the Earth endures (Genesis 8:22), that God’s curse on the Earth negates either the dominion mandate (Genesis 1:28) or the robustness and self-correcting resilience of the God-sustained Earth.

 We are frequently and subtly bombarded by political/cultural correctness when it comes to environmental issues.
 Public school children bring home their environmentally sensitive projects for parents and family.
 News reports are chock full of sly sound bites that push the fallacy of global warming and over population.
 As Christians we must continually look to the Word of God, the Bible to cut between truth and error of what the culture preaches.
 Concerning environmentalism, many Christians have been led astray.
 The International Church Council Project (ICCP) provides tools to assist the Church in her mission to transform the culture.

 We invite you to read, study, and share with others this important document; in the process of setting forth the Biblical view of the environment it also discloses many of the issues radical environmentalists are foisting upon the culture, and the Church.

 Document twenty-four, The Biblical Perspective of Environmental Stewardship is available in two formats: a downloadable pamphlet (prints double-sided to legal size paper) and from the topic’s page here.

-The ICCP is supported by the gifts of God’s people.
-We are running under budget and invite you to please make a contribution.
-Any amount is a help.
-A gift of $15 or more will receive a thank you gift of the outstanding DVD IndoctriNation: Public Schools and the Decline of Christianity in America.
+Please make a contribution.
+Any amount is a help to this ministry.
+A gift of $50 or more will receive a thank you gift of the outstanding DVD IndoctriNation: Public Schools and the Decline of Christianity in America.
 Click here to donate.
 Learn more about our budget needs.
-Ask us a question.